lijianwen1997/ROSEBUD/README.md

 ![image](https://github.com/Reeve-Lambert/ROSEBUD/blob/main/Sugar_Creek_Images/SD/rgb_fluvial_masks/rgb_fluvial_mask_253.png)
 - **uint8_fluvial_masks** - folder contains greyscale (width x height) masks of fluvial scenes that can be used towards full recognition of fluvial scenes.
-These images spereate the scene into more categores than just water and non water. the masks seperate= the image into 7 distinct classes:
+These images spereate the scene into more categores than just water and non water. the masks seperate the image into 7 distinct classes:
   - Water - [255]
-  - shore/bank of river/creek - [26]
+  - Shore/bank of river/creek - [26]
   - Bridges - [51]
   - Boats/cars/people - [76]
   - Trees and other foliage - [102]